-10 Jan Career Profile: Auctioneer
+10 Jan Career Spotlight: Auctioneer

 Sometimes the best way to illuminate the truth about something is through honest storytelling.
 This is the story of tragic loss, friendship, a love for the beef industry, and a two-week trip to Montana.